817 St. Andrews Street

 Can the carports be single car garages instead?
 If not, will the bike storage have room to store multiple bikes, including an e-cargo bike?

-agnesstreetphantom asked almost 3 years ago
+agnesstreetphantom asked about 3 years ago

 The City has encouraged the applicant to proceed with carports, rather than garages, as a way to open up the site and have it feel less crowded by structures additional to the proposed triplex.
 This is a strategy used to help infill projects such as this one, sensitively fit into existing neighbourhoods.
 As the project is still in an early design stage, the configuration of the bike storage has not been finalized.
 However, the City has encouraged the applicant to provide sufficient bike storage for each unit as per the requirements of the Zoning Bylaw.
 Exploring bike storage that can accommodate e-cargo bikes is something that will be suggested to the applicant.